 Among those 40 and over (48 percent of all gun deaths occur to someone over 40), there is a stark increase in the number of suicides.
 There were 2,430 suicides, compared to 1,215 suicides among all other age groups combined.
 Eighty-three percent of these suicides are committed by white men.
 Murder has finally decreased and the racial and gender distribution is less uneven than before.
 There are twice as many accidents/police killings among this cohort.

 Media portrayals of gun violence tends to highlight women who are murdered (especially if you watch crime and law TV shows), black on white violent crime (if you watch the news), youth violence (take your pick), and murder over suicide.
-This graphic challenges all of those notions.Lisa Wade is a professor at Occidental College.
+This graphic challenges all of those notions.Lisa Wade, PhD is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and a textbook about gender; and a forthcoming Introduction to Sociology text.
 You can follow her on Twitter, Facebook, and Instagram.